 This is an easy question to answer because Ebola should not in any way be factored into your decision making process for any of the safaris or workshops that I am marketing.
 Why?
-Because I only sell safaris in East and Southern Africa and there have been no cases in these regions.
-Did you know that the USA had 11 and Europe had 14 cases in the 2014-2016 outbreak.
-The chances of getting Ebola on my safaris is therefore negligible.
+Because I only sell safaris in East (Kenya and Tanzania) and Southern Africa and there have been hardly any cases in these regions.
+Did you know that the USA had 11 and Europe had 14 cases in the 2014-2016 outbreak?
+The chances of getting Ebola on my safaris is therefore, in my opinion, negligible. *Please note that I am a camera doctor and not a medical professional, and that the above is therefore only my opinion.

 Terrorism is truly a global issue and the only safari country regularly plagued by this is Kenya.
 Unfortunately for Kenya, the media has really done their tourism and wildlife a grave injustice by way of sensationalism.
 The terrorism in Kenya has been solely targeted towards the Kenyan citizens themselves.
 No tourist destinations have ever been targeted.
 The few kidnapping cases, from years gone by, all occurred on the coast and we do not go near the coastline on safari.
 On the safaris that I list, we do not go into the Nairobi city centre at all.
 My safaris go straight from the international airport, located out of town, to boutique lodges on the outskirts of town.
 We use highway bypasses and do not pass through town at all.
 To get to our safari destination we fly in and out of a small airport called Wilson, also on the outskirts of town.
 We do not do any shopping and we spend our time out in the bush on safari.
 The threat of terrorism is therefore negligible and sitting reading this wherever you are in the world, you are probably closer to a major terrorist threat than you will be in Africa.
 Please do not boycott Kenya as its wildlife needs you to come on safari.
 Tourism is the only future that wildlife has in Africa.
 From my experience, the best time to travel to Kenya is when the masses are avoiding it, due to ignorance and false reporting – you have the whole place to yourself at this time.
 Thankfully all the other safari destinations I travel to have had no terrorist attacks.
 Countries like Botswana and Namibia must surely rank among some of the safest destinations in the world.